Stillness of the Mind

 Yes.
 It’s about creating a regular pause and a practice of meditation.
 It doesn’t have to be every day.
 It can be three times a week for about 15-20 minutes – that makes for a good start and you will feel the result of it.

 It is very much about creating a routine.
-I personally have an hour practice in the morning.
+I personally have an hour of practice in the morning.
 When I get up in the morning I drink a glass of water.
-Then I sit on the pillow and mediate for half an hour followed by reading scripts of various sorts.
-After that I’m ready for my day and other doings.
+Then I sit on the pillow and meditate for half an hour followed by reading scripts of various sorts.
+After that, I’m ready for my day and other doings.